bitflate/bitflate.github.io/_posts/2019-08-08-how-cryptocurrencies-can-succeed.md

 ### Cryptos are kinda like arts

 Crypto critics often view cryptos through the lense of logic and science.
 Cryptocurrencies often don't solve any particular inefficiencies.
 They exist because we like to create them.
 For example, Bitcoin was created to enable us send money without relying on a mint authority.
 Cryptos represent some ideas, philosophies, inventions that we want to make.
-Maybe some techniques in crypto space can be transformed later to solve real world problems.
+Maybe some techniques in crypto space can be transformed later to solve real-world problems.
 But they don't have to be.
 They exist for intellectual curiosity.

 ### Successful cryptos solve specific problems

 I view cryptos as arts.
-But some of them can make impact on real world.
+But some of them can make an impact on the real world.
 I believe the most important factor for success is specialization.
 Cryptocurrencies can become successful if they solve specific problems.

 Bitcoin is successful because it serves only as a Store of Value.
 Some people believe that Bitcoin will take over the financial system.
 If Bitcoin wants to continue its success, it needs to remain as a Store of Value.
 Bitcoin Core developer, Pieter Wuille, highlighted in a tweet.